 Main actions according to TCM*: Relieves the Exterior and disperses Cold.
 Warms and circulates Qi in the Middle Burner.
 Calms a restless fetus and treats morning sickness.
 Treats seafood poisoning.

-Primary conditions or symptoms for which fresh ginger may be prescribed by TCM doctors*: Common cold Nasal congestion Coughing Food poisoning from seafood Loss of appetite Morning sickness Vomiting Phlegm
+Primary conditions or symptoms for which Sheng Jiang may be prescribed by TCM doctors*: Common cold Nasal congestion Coughing Food poisoning from seafood Loss of appetite Morning sickness Vomiting Phlegm

 Contraindications*: Do not use for symptoms of Exterior Deficiency with sweating or for Damp Heat conditions.
 May enhance risk of bleeding when ginger is used together with the blood thinning drug Warfarin

-In Traditional Chinese Medicine (TCM), fresh ginger are plants that belong to the 'Warm/Acrid herbs that release the Exterior' category.
+In Traditional Chinese Medicine (TCM), Sheng Jiang belongs to the 'Warm/Acrid herbs that release the Exterior' category.
 Herbs that release the Exterior aim to to treat the early stages of diseases that affect the upper respiratory tract, the eyes, the ears, the nose, the throat or the skin.
 TCM believes that External diseases such as colds or allergies can only invade the body if the External environment overwhelms our Wei Qi (the TCM version of the immune system).
 In order to counteract this invasion Warm/Acrid herbs aim to induce sweating by increasing the flow of sweat to our capillary pores.
 The belief is that this will expel the disease from the body and stop it from invading further.

-As suggested by its category fresh ginger are plants that are Warm in nature.
-This means that fresh ginger tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+As suggested by its category Sheng Jiang is Warm in nature.
+This means that Sheng Jiang tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition fresh ginger can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Sheng Jiang can help restore a harmonious balance between Yin and Yang.

-Fresh ginger also taste Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like fresh ginger tend to promote the circulations of Qi and body fluids.
+Sheng Jiang also tastes Pungent.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Pungent ingredients like Sheng Jiang tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such fresh ginger are thought to target the Spleen, the Stomach and the Lung.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Sheng Jiang is thought to target the Lung, the Spleen and the Stomach.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.

 3 months supplementation of ginger improved glycemic indices and total antioxidant capacity in patients with type 2 diabetes.1